YangZhou1997/NFShield/README.md

 There is still rare cases that pktgen deadlock happens (may be caused by packet reordering/drops in the network link) when using 8 cores -- TO BE FIXED.
 When it happens, normally you just need to ctrl+c the pktgen, and rerun, then the deallock should disappear.
-Okay, it turns out to be the memory ordering issue, adding barrier() fixes. -- no, it cannot fix
+Okay, it turns out to be the memory ordering issue, adding barrier() fixes. -- no, it cannot fix Okay, it seems using large MAX_UNACK_WINDOW can fix it.

 TODO:
 cpu stats to measure the cpu utilization. -- test in VM